 This agreement is governed under the law of New South Wales, Australia, being the home of the CAcert Inc. Association.

 You agree, with CAcert and all of the Community, that all disputes arising out of or in connection to our use of CAcert services shall be referred to and finally resolved by Arbitration under the rules within the Dispute Resolution Policy of CAcert (DRP => COD7).
 The rules select a single Arbitrator chosen by CAcert from among senior Members in the Community.
 The ruling of the Arbitrator is binding and final on Members and CAcert alike.

 In general, the jurisdiction for resolution of disputes is within CAcert's own forum of Arbitration, as defined and controlled by its own rules (DRP => COD7).

 We use Arbitration for many purposes beyond the strict nature of disputes, such as governance and oversight.
 A systems administrator may need authorisation to conduct a non-routine action, and Arbitration may provide that authorisation.
 Thus, you may find yourself party to Arbitration that is simply support actions, and you may file disputes in order to initiate support actions.

-The provisions on Arbitration survive any termination by you by leaving CAcert.
-That is, even if you resign from CAcert, you are still bound by the DRP (COD7), and the Arbitrator may reinstate any provision of this agreement or bind you to a ruling.
+The provisions on Arbitration for the time of membership survive any termination.
+Former members are still bound by the DRP (COD7), and the Arbitrator may reinstate any provision of this agreement or bind them to a ruling.

 CAcert may from time to time vary the terms of this Agreement.
 Changes will be done according to the documented CAcert policy for changing policies, and is subject to scrutiny and feedback by the Community.
 Changes will be notified to you by email to your primary address.